kristoferfannar/odin-recipes/README.md

 # odin-recipes

-making a recipe website in html, from the odin project.
+making a recipe website in html and css, from the odin project.

 Should incorporate anchors, lists and images!